5055-RREGULATIONS REGARDING HOMELESS CHILDREN AND YOUTH

 III.
 Enrollment of Homeless Children and Youth:

-- May permit parents/guardians of homeless children and youth to sign affidavits of residency to replace typical proof of residency.
+- May permit parents/guardians of homeless children and youth and unaccompanied youth to sign affidavits of residency to replace typical proof of residency.

 - May permit unaccompanied youth to enroll with affidavits to replace typical proof of guardianship.